Vyral/anne-stewart-blog/_posts/2017-08-24-how-did-we-manage-to-save-this-transaction-disaster.md

 Thankfully, that’s where Andy, one of our preferred lender partners, came in.
 Andy and his processor worked with the borrower over the weekend to come up with a clean package for underwriting.&nbsp;

-Within one week they emailed the documents to Escrow, and the transaction was rescued. **Not only did things close on time, Andy also negotiated better terms for the buyer.**
+Within one week they emailed the documents to escrow, and the transaction was rescued. **Not only did things close on time, Andy also negotiated better terms for the buyer.**

 Thanks to this amazing group of people, things worked out and ended up better than they were before.